macph/easement-curve/README.md

 ## Usage

-For more details about how to get track coordinates and implementing them, see the [guide](docs/reference.md).
+For more details about how to get track coordinates and implementing them, see the [guide](docs/guide.md) and the [reference](docs/reference.md).
 If you are interested in the mathematics behind the easement curves in this tool, take a look at the [summary PDF](docs/ec_summary.pdf).